 To marinate beef:

-- Please place beef in a basin and clean it with lemon or vinegar.
+- Please place the beef in a basin and clean it with lemon or vinegar.

 - Rinse thoroughly with cool water and pat dry.